WHEREAS the Enhanced Protection for Farm and Ranch Workers Act received Royal Assent on December 11, 2015; and

 We are working closely with stakeholder representatives to share both the employment standards and OHS information resources with farmers and ranchers in Alberta.
 We will continue to listen to concerns raised, communicate with stakeholders, and provide certainty and clarity as we maintain safe, fair, and healthy workplaces in our province.

-The Government of Alberta response indicates that over the past two years, information on changes to farm and ranch workplace legislation, as well as opportunities for stakeholder input into such changes, have occurred through multiple means and have been based on an intent to raise both awareness and understanding of the changes among employers and employees in the farm and ranch sector.
+The Government of Alberta response indicates that over the past several years, information on changes to farm and ranch workplace legislation, as well as opportunities for stakeholder input into such changes, have occurred through multiple means and have been based on an intent to raise both awareness and understanding of the changes among employers and employees in the farm and ranch sector.
+The Government of Alberta’s communication to producers is evident and though it is unclear if a ‘communications plan’ as referenced in the resolution was developed, it is clear that a degree of planning was involved to inform those affected by the changes.
+This resolution is assigned a status of Accepted.